Gi60s/full-stack-dev/content/index.md

 This class will cover how to:

+- Organize and implement a full stack web application.
-- Create a dynamic web app within the client (browser)
+- Create a dynamic web app within the client (browser).
-- Create a custom server on NodeJS
+- Develop a REST API using NodeJS.
-- Manage user sessions
+- Manage user authentication and authorization.
-- Communicate with databases and understand at the basic level how to organize them
+- Communicate with databases and understand at the basic level how to organize them.
-- Write tests for your code
+- Write tests for your code.
-- Package your code into micro services
+- Package your code for deployment.

 ### About the Instructor